vic-ma/howtodismantle.github.io/_posts/2024-08-30-Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners .md

 The actual MQTT message is sent with one single MQTT Publish command.
 We see in the screenshot, that we just send the JSON string to the topic discussed above by using the existing MQTT connection which refers to the initial data source we used in the other article.
 Then we use a multiline string with placeholders to exchange the placeholder #[SerialNo]# with the serial number from the last scan.
 We just look this up from the first row in the data source.
-The second buttonworks excatly the same but uses FEEDBACK_NEGATIVE within the JSON instead.
+The second button works excatly the same but uses FEEDBACK_NEGATIVE within the JSON instead.

 ![image](/assets/2024-08-30/020.png)

-The video shows how the scan of the canned tomatoes is presented on the display.
+The video shows how the scan of the canned tomatoes is presented on the screen.
 And then a positive and a negative feedback is sent back to the scanner to light up the LEDs.

 {% include youtube.html id="EFzW1Y6QYvA" %}